xcube-dev/xcube/docs/source/serverdevguide.md

 The _xcube server framework_ has been introduced in xcube 0.13.
 It is implemented in the `xcube.server` module.

-The main feature of the framework is its modularity and extendability.
+The main features of the framework are its modularity and extendability.
 A server comprises one or more _server APIs_, and each API contributes dedicated _API routes_.
 An API route defines server's endpoint and implements one or more of the HTTP request's `GET`, `PUT`, `DELETE`,